mHealthTechnologies/mHealthDroid/README.md

 To upload the local database, some PHP scripts are necessaries, provided along with the framework.
 It is just a simple implementation, different scripts could be used, but the framework user must be careful with the scripts name and the paths where these are located.
 By default, if the user does not change scripts names or paths, the files get _last ID.php, DB config.php, insert mobile metadata.php, insert mobile signals.php, insert mobile units.php, insert shimmer metadata.php, insert shimmer signals.php_ and _insert shimmer units.php_ must be located in a path where can be accessible by the address _http://serverIP/nameFile.php_ (for example, in the directory Htdocs for XAMPP).

-Consequently, if the user wants to use dierent scripts or just for server reasons needs to change their path, it can be achieved by means of the following functions: _set- MobileUnitsPath(String path), setMobileSignalsPath(String path), setMobileMetadata- Path(String path), setShimmerUnitsPath(String path), setShimmerSignalsPath(String
+Consequently, if the user wants to use different scripts or just for server reasons needs to change their path, it can be achieved by means of the following functions: _set- MobileUnitsPath(String path), setMobileSignalsPath(String path), setMobileMetadata- Path(String path), setShimmerUnitsPath(String path), setShimmerSignalsPath(String